shaoservicenow/travelrequest/docs/Exercise 4.md

 1. Integrate with APIs to get a list of flights on specific travel dates so you get as accurate a travel estimate as possible

+1. Add functionality to capture multiple location travel itineraries

 1. Run all requests and approvals via Email / Microsoft Teams / Slack / Virtual Agent etc.

 1. Build dashboards to track requests

 1. Build a travel workspace with playbooks that can monitor requests and also have direct communication with the requestors

-You get the idea, the list is endless.
+You get the idea... the list is endless.
 You are only limited by your imagination on making the experience seamless for every one involved.
-This is only the beginning!
+This is only the beginning.

 ServiceNow makes the world of work, work better for people!